CryptoSys PKI Toolkit Manual

 C/C++ Syntax

-long _stdcall X509_GetCertFromP7Chain(const char *szOutputFile, const char *szP7cFile, long nIndex, long nOptions);
+long __stdcall X509_GetCertFromP7Chain(const char *szNewCertFile, const char *szP7cFile, long nIndex, long nOptions);

-Long: If successful and nIndex is greater than zero, it returns the number of bytes written to the output file, which may be zero if no certificate could be found at the given index.
-However, if nIndex is zero, it returns the count of certificates found in the list.
+If successful and nIndex is greater than zero, it returns the number of bytes written to the output file, which may be zero if no certificate could be found at the given index.
 If an error occurred, it returns a negative error code.

 .NET Equivalent